nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

  - Justification
  - Process Flow (including data requirements)

-The level of detail will vary from use case to use case.
+The level of detail varies from use case to use case.

  - [3.1	Active Checking of a prescription in Unscheduled Care](pages/accessrecord_structured/use_cases/3.1 Use_case_Allergies_Servelec_v1_1.docx)